rw-hsma-fpga/microblaze-elf-into-bit/README.md

 **```-a APP_NAME```** : Explicitly specifies an application in the workspace to integrate into the bitstream.
 This is required if there are multiple application projects for the same CPU/domain in the workspace.
 In multiprocessor designs, you can use the key multiple times to specify an application for each CPU.
 You can also restrict app-loading to only specific CPUs.
 **```ELFintoBIT```** will fail with an error if
-* without **-a** switches, it finds multiple applications for the same CPU or applications associated with multiple platforms in the workspace *or*
+* without **-a** switches, it finds multiple applications for the same CPU or applications associated with multiple platforms in the workspace *OR*
 * with **-a** switches, multiple applications for the same CPU are specified or applications for different platforms are specified

 **```-w PATH```** : Specifies a workspace directory to use.
 This is useful when using the **xsct** console and **ELFintoBIT** outside the Vitis IDE (see below).